tomstafford/editors/README.md

 There's more to life than REF scores (but you might not know it from the way some institutional processes work)

+# Next?

-A Tom Stafford project, feedback by email or to [@tomstafford](https://mastodon.online/@tomstafford)
+I'm thinking about what else to do with these data, so feedback is welcome, by email or to [@tomstafford](https://mastodon.online/@tomstafford)